-- Excessively tight or revealing clothing is not to be worn.
-Leggings are accessories to be worn under a regulation length skirt or shorts.
+- Excessively tight, see-through, or revealing clothing is not to be worn.
+Leggings are accessories to be worn under appropriate length clothing and not as pants.

 - Underwear should not be seen.
 (This includes boxer shorts and sports bras.)

-- No T-shirts are to be worn that have logos, pictures or words that are contrary to the Christian lifestyle.
-Shirts displaying musical groups whose music and/or words are not supportive of the Christian lifestyle are not to be worn.
+- Nothing is to be worn that have logos, pictures or words that are contrary to the Christian lifestyle.

 - Girls’ swimsuits must be either of the one-piece or tankini variety with modesty as a guideline.
-Swimsuits must cover the midriff.
+Tankini must cover the midriff.

 - Midriffs should not be seen when arms are raised above the head.

-- Pajamas and sleepwear are not appropriate for cafeteria, classrooms, or out of dorm wear.
+- Pajamas and sleepwear are not appropriate for cafeteria, classrooms, or out of dorm hall wear.

 - Tank tops and similar style tops are not appropriate for campus wear except possibly as part of layered outfits and sports uniforms.

-- Skirts, dresses, skirts, and slits in skirts, etc., should be no higher than 5" above the floor when kneeling.
+- Skirts, dresses, skirts, and slits in skirts, etc., should be no higher than two inches above the floor when kneeling.